AdolfCarr/Rotating_Cube_In_QT_and_Swing/README.md

 ## Project Description

-This project serves as a foundational tool for understanding  basics of computational 3D Geometry and implementing GUI applications using Java Swing and Qt with C++.
+This project serves as a foundational tool for understanding  basics of computational 3D Geometry and implementing GUI applications using Qt with C++ and the API Swing from Java.

 ## Features